-In order to spread risks and costs, and to optimize both time to market and market efficiency, Active Biotech strives to sign collaboration agreements with other companies i.e. major pharmaceutical and other biotech companies.
+In order to spread risks and costs, and to optimize both time to market and market penetration, Active Biotech strives to sign collaboration agreements with other companies i.e. major pharmaceutical or biotech companies.

-On June 14, 2004 – Active Biotech signed an agreement with Teva Pharmaceutical Industries Ltd., to develop and commercialize laquinimod, Active Biotech's novel immunomodulatory compound, which has the potential to be an orally available disease modifying treatment of multiple sclerosis (MS).
+On June 14, 2004 – Active Biotech signed an agreement with Teva Pharmaceutical Industries Ltd., to develop and commercialize laquinimod worldwide.

-Teva will pay an upfront payment of 5 million USD to Active Biotech and they will conduct and fund the further clinical development of laquinimod.
+Teva payed an upfront payment of 5 million USD to Active Biotech and they are conducting and funding the further clinical development of laquinimod.
 The contract between the two companies also calls for Teva to make payments to Active Biotech upon the achievement of various milestones, which include sales targets.
-If such milestones were all to be met, payments to Active Biotech would aggregate to 92 million USD.
+If such milestones were all to be met, payments to Active Biotech would aggregate to $92 million.
 Active Biotech will also receive tiered double digit royalties on sales of the product, once marketed.

 On April 4, 2002 – A licensing agreement was signed with MediGene AG (former Avidex Ltd) relating to Active Biotech's patented small molecule CD80 antagonists.